 wants to be

-worshipped as if he actually made us, or as if he were
+worshipped as if he were the Creator, or as if he were

 God.
 Therefore he won't want competition from dissenting voices: meaning he will seek to shut down all